Towards Verified Artificial Intelligence: Abstract

 \section{Abstract}

-{\em Verified artificial intelligence (AI)} is the goal of designing AI-based systems that are provably correct with respect to mathematically-specified requirements.
+{\em Verified artificial intelligence (AI)} is the goal of designing AI-based systems that have strong, ideally provable, assurances of correctness with respect to mathematically-specified requirements.
 This paper considers Verified AI from a formal methods perspective.
 We describe five challenges for achieving Verified AI, and five corresponding principles for addressing these challenges.